vikastomar58/Square.API/README.md

 	4. Delete - This method delete a Point from database for log in user.

-This api is build to communicate with SQL Server.
-So befor running you need to change the connectionstring in appsettinds.json file.
+In order to work for this API it requires SQL Server.
+So before running you need to change the connectionstring in appsettings.json file.